Mauritius campaign of 1809–1811: Invasion of Isle Bonaparte

 During the late spring, Rowley's force was shorn of Raisonnable and Leopard, sent back to Britain for refit.
-Although reduced to five frigates and a few smaller vessels, Rowley began preparations for the invasion of Île Bonaparte by increasing the number of soldiers available on Rodriguez with detachments sent from Madras.
-Bonaparte was the smaller of the French bases and was more weakly defended, the island's defences damaged in the raid at Saint Paul the previous year.
+Although reduced to five frigates and a few smaller vessels, Rowley began preparations for the invasion of Isle Bonaparte by increasing the number of soldiers available on Rodriguez with detachments sent from Madras.
+Isle Bonaparte was the smaller of the French bases and was more weakly defended, the island's defences damaged in the raid at Saint Paul the previous year.
 On 24 June, Rowley withdrew Boadicea and Nereide to Rodriguez and collected Keating's force of over 3,000 soldiers.
-Meeting the rest of his squadron off Bonaparte, Rowley organised two landings on 7 July, either side of the island's capital Saint Denis.
+Meeting the rest of his squadron off Isle Bonaparte, Rowley organised two landings on 7 July, either side of the island's capital Saint Denis.
 Advancing rapidly against weak French defences, the British landing parties forced the island's governor Chrysostôme de Sainte-Suzanne to surrender the following day.
 It was in the days after this operation that Commander Matthew Flinders, an explorer who had been arrested by Decaen at Port Napoleon eight years earlier and held prisoner despite instructions from Napoleon himself to release him, was freed.
 Flinders was able to supply Rowley and later Bertie with detailed information about the defences on Isle de France.